ninjudd/cake/README.md

 restart the project JVM.
 If you have existing REPL or Swank connections though, Cake will refuse to close the JVM, printing a warning instead.

+### Custom JVM Options

+If you need custom command-line options for your JVMs, you can use the `JAVA_OPTS` environment variable for the project JVM and `CAKE_JAVA_OPTS` for the cake JVM.
+You can also define specific options for each project by adding the Java properties `cake.java_opts` or `project.java_opts` to .cake/config.
+For example:

+    project.java_opts = -Xms1024M -Xmx2048M -Dfoo=bar
+    cake.java_opts    = -Xms128M -Xmx128M -Dfoo=baz

 ## Default Tasks

 Cake provides default tasks for most of the things you probably do on a regular basis.